rust-lang-ua/rustcamp/1_concepts/1_3_rc_cell/README.md

 ## Shared ownership

-📚 [Rust] ownership model allows _only one owner of a value_.
+📚 [Rust]⏱0.25h ownership model allows _only one owner of a value_.
 However, there are situations when multiple ownership is required, and it's important to understand how this can be accomplished.

 The key piece is to put a value behind a smart pointer, so the pointer itself can be __cloned many times__ (thus allowing multiple owners), but is __pointing always to the same value__ (thus sharing a value).
-In 📚 [Rust] there is a 📚 [`Rc`] (📚 ["reference counted"][`std::rc`]) smart pointer for this purpose, and 📚 [`Arc`] ("atomic reference counted") for use in multiple threads.
+In 📚 [Rust]⏱0.25h there is a 📚 [`Rc`]⏱1h (📚 ["reference counted"][`std::rc`]⏱0.25h) smart pointer for this purpose, and 📚 [`Arc`]⏱1.25h ("atomic reference counted") for use in multiple threads.
 Both automatically destroy a value once there are no references left.

 The code below won't compile as `a` is owned by `x` and moved to a heap before is passed to `y`:
 ```rust